mopmanifesto/mopmanifesto.github.io/README.md

 6 - Use as many computational complex and cool words so no one can understand you.

-7 - Never ever allow your software architect alone and silent concentrating to design a new system.
+7 - Never allow your software architect alone and silent concentrating to design a new system.

 8 - Use as many agile methodologies your tech guru has demanded you to.